 - Moon: Black, Silver Glitter

-You can accomplish your jars by one of the following ways:
+You can accomplish your jars in one of the following ways:

-- Paint the cotton ball first and then stuff inside, add white cotton ball, then painted one and so on and so forth till its full.
+Paint the cotton ball first and then stuff it inside, add a white cotton ball, then a painted one and so on and so forth till it’s full.
 Then add water to loosen the paint and use the handle to move the cotton/paint around for your look.